alperb/rdcp/README.md

 ### `ORDER`

 ORDER method is used to send a command to the daemon.
 It is a simple string, and some optional parameters.
 Daemon is expected to execute a command/function based on the string, and return a response.
-It is similar to RPC.
+It is similar to RPC but the message is not in binary format.

 #### Request
 ```